ToBOrNotToB/workshop/README.md

   8. Rename sample script to _init.lua_.
   9. Open the file you renamed to _init.lua_ in ESPlorer.
   10. Click the 'Open' button in ESPlorer, to connect ESPlorer to the NodeMCU board.
+  11. Save to ESP
-  11. Push the button marked 'RST' on the NodeMCU board.
+  12. Push the button marked 'RST' on the NodeMCU board.
-  12. Watch whatever you pu into _init.lua_ execute upon boot.
+  13. Watch whatever you put into _init.lua_ execute upon boot.

 ## Windows
 Prerequisites: java